josepmartorell/2019-2020_Internship/README.md

-# Scrapy :shipit:
+# 2019-2020 Internship :shipit:
-Scrapy is a framework for Python that allows you to perform webcraping tasks and web crawling processes and data analysis.
+First year of internship with Python at the travel agency "Business and Travel".

 # Table of Contents

 - How to intall
 - Links to tutorials
-- Scrapy architecture
 - Credits
 - License